chafla/SomebodysPC/README.md

 * Ability to use different role lists than just the Pokemon Go team list, so as to make the bot useful in other applications.

 * Perhaps adding some other commands that are a bit more fun. __This isn't really the intention of the bot, though, and I probably won't be adding many fun commands.__ So don't pester me about it, please. :P

+# Running an instance

+If you're going to be running your own instance of goPC, take the `config_default.json` and `auth_default.json` files, and rename them to `auth.json` and `config.json`, and fill them in with the corresponding data.